Tomatillo Salsa Verde

 1 Remove papery husks from tomatillos and rinse well.

-2 Place tomatillos, lime juice, onions, cilantro, chili peppers, sugar in a food processor (or blender) and pulse until all ingredients are finely chopped and mixed.
-Season to taste with salt.
-Cool in refrigerator.
+3 Pulse in blender: Place the cooked tomatillos, lime juice, onions, garlic (if using), cilantro, chili peppers in a blender or food processor and pulse until all ingredients are finely chopped and mixed.

 Serve with chips or as a salsa accompaniment to Mexican dishes.